lxndrblz/forensics.im/content/blog/parsing-microsoft-teams-indexeddb.md

 # post type
 type: "post"
 ---
-This post explains how forensically valueable communication aretefacts, such as messages, appointments, contacts and call logs can be extracted from the *Microsoft Teams* desktop client and be written into a structured format *JSON* file.
+This post explains how forensically valueable communication artefacts, such as messages, appointments, contacts and call logs can be extracted from the *Microsoft Teams* desktop client and be written into a structured format *JSON* file.

 The messages, message reactions, contacts and appointments can be extracted using the `ms_teams_parser.exe` available on [GitHub](https://github.com/lxndrblz/forensicsim/).
 The standalone parser enumerates the *IndexedDB* database and extracts all relevant records into a structured JSON file, which can be imported into another application.